eksctl-io/eksctl/userdocs/src/usage/cluster-upgrade.md

 eksctl delete nodegroup --cluster=<clusterName> --name=<oldNodeGroupName>
 ```

+!!!note
-> NOTE: this will drain all pods from that nodegroup before the instances are deleted.
+    This will drain all pods from that nodegroup before the instances are deleted.

 ### Updating multiple nodegroups